yruellan/Physic_Spring/README.md

 Particules are move using Newton's laws.
 Particules get forces from the spring.
 The physical object class regroup particules and springs.

 The simuation is made in different stage :
-- `collision` : keep the object in the scene
 - `update` : apply force and calculate acceleration, speed and the new position
 - `show` : show particules and springs